quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part45_5.4_Quaternions.md

 :p How many degrees of freedom do Euler angles have?
 ??x
 Euler angles have 3 degrees of freedom (DOFs) because they use three floating-point parameters without any additional constraints.
-The formula to calculate the DOF is \(N\text{DOF} = N\text{parameters} - N\text{constraints}\), where in this case, there are no constraints. x??
+The formula to calculate the DOF is $N\text{DOF} = N\text{parameters} - N\text{constraints}$, where in this case, there are no constraints. x??

 ---